mofosyne/roTec_pcb/README.md

 - Shifted pads `P1.01`, `P1.02`, and `P1.07` to where I'm pretty sure they're supposed to be
 - Removed jumper for BMS
   - I will always install a BMS
+- Removed jumper for GPS/FET1 Drain to FET1
+  - Only one will be connected at a time, probably no difference if this is permanently connected to both
 - Switched mosfets to AO3400A
   - I already have these and they're a drop in replacement
 - Changed all resistors and Capacitors to 805 sized
-  - I already have these
+  - I already have all the resistors in this size
+- Added pullup resistors to rotary encoder pads
+  - These probably support internal pullups, but just to be safe
+- Added ground pad to rotary encoder pads
 - Changed battery connector to a JST PH-2.0mm
   - Struggled to find JST 1.25 connectors
-  - PH-2.0mm are also more reliable
+  - PH-2.0mm are also apparently more reliable
 - Removed lots of silkscreen text
   - Don't need values or component names, just component references
   - Most of it was overlapping
 - Moved BMS to side
   - Keeps it out the way of the battery connector
 - Added a lot more stitching between front and back ground planes
+- Removed vias from on top of silkscreen and off of pads
 - Attempted to reduce layer crossings